Ghost Ship warehouse fire: Prosecution

 Almena's and Harris' attorneys claimed that the fire was a case of arson.
 They called a witness who claimed that she had overheard a group of unidentified men at a taco truck claiming credit for starting the fire.
-Former Oakland fire marshal Maria Sabatini, one of the principal investigators, testified that although investigators believed that the cause was probably an electrical failure, they found no evidence of arson but could not determine the source because the fire had destroyed possible telltale indicators.
+Former Oakland fire marshal Maria Sabatini, one of the principle investigators, testified that although investigators believed that the cause was probably an electrical failure, they found no evidence of arson but could not determine the source because the fire had destroyed possible telltale indicators.

-Katleen Bouchard, the mother of Almena's fellow leaseholder Nicholas Bouchard, testified that she helped her son with research and plans to develop the artist collective and had met with her son, Almena and his wife in 2013.
+Katleen Bouchard, the mother of Almena's fellow leaseholder Nicholas Bouchard, testified that she helped her son with research and plans to develop the artist collective and had met with her son, Almena, and his wife in 2013.
 She provided information about how they could obtain permits to upgrade the building and request grants to help defray the cost.
 She claimed that Almena "laughed at me" and replied that he would do things his own way.
 Nicholas Bouchard claimed to have become concerned about the modifications to the building that Almena had made, including a 20 × 20 ft hole in the second floor, and distanced himself from the project.

 In bodycam footage played during the trial from a 2015 visit by police officer Moises Palanco to the building, he was heard saying: "It's a huge fireplace in here."

 Prosecutors attempted to show that Almena failed to place smoke alarms, emergency exit signs and fire suppression systems in the building while filling the space with art projects, furniture, sculptures, windows, doors and salvaged and scavenged used items that made it difficult for the victims to find an exit.
 The prosecution showed that all of the victims died of smoke inhalation, not from burns.

 Almena was asked during his testimony if he had obtained legal permits for the kitchen that he had installed, a side door, the plumbing, electrical work or the stairs in the front of the building.
 Almena said that he had "no permits for anything."
 He also said that he had failed to obtain operational permits for events because he did not know that they were required.